 About Sam Shuman

-I am a PhD candidate in Sociocultural Anthropology and a certificate student in Judaic Studies at the University of Michigan.
+I am currently the Rabin-Shvidler post-doctoral fellow in Jewish Studies at Fordham University & Columbia University (teaching courses in Jewish Studies & Anthropology at Fordham).
+I recently graduated with a PhD in Sociocultural Anthropology and a graduate certificate student in Judaic Studies from the University of Michigan.

 As an anthropologist of religion, ethics, and economy, my work lies at the interstices of Anthropology, Jewish Studies, and Critical Theory.
 My research explores the reorganization of modern political economies and the boundaries of inclusion and exclusion within contemporary supply-chains from the vantage point of trade diasporas.
 These trading networks have long circulated goods, people, and ideas across vast distances of land and sea, often relying upon both networks of kin strewn across the diaspora and strangers from foreign religious and ethnic backgrounds to conduct transactions.
 My work examines how regulation and technological transformations within the diamond supply-chain are disrupting and reshaping the lives of trade diasporas, which historically organized their transnational kinship structures, livelihoods, and moral systems around the diamond industry.